 5G towers are the key ingredient in getting ultra fast mobile networking into the hands of users around the world, but – despite much of the negative press around 5G dangers – most people aren’t familiar with what the technology on a 5G mast actually does.

-According to one survey, only five percent of consumers have never heard of 5G (although a minority currently own 5G phones).
+According to one survey, 95% of consumers have heard of 5G (although a minority currently own 5G phones).
 That high level of awareness is testament to strong marketing campaigns from mobile operators, and possibly the high profile debate surrounding Huawei’s role in the country’s infrastructure.